 In case the UDM receives an anonymous SUCI that does not contain the realm part, the UDM shall abort the procedure.
-If contains, the UDM authorizes the UE based on realm part of SUCI and send the anonymous SUPI and the indicator to the AUSF as described in step5.
+Otherwise, the UDM authorizes the UE based on realm part of SUCI and send the anonymous SUPI and the indicator to the AUSF as described in step5.

-The anonymous SUPI shall be a NAI format as described in clause B.2.1.2.2.
+The anonymous SUPI shall be a NAI format.

-5. The UDM shall provide the AUSF with the UE real SUPI or anonymous SUPI and shall indicate to the AUSF to run primary authentication with an external Credentials holder.
+5. In case the UDM received a SUCI in previous steps, the UDM shall provide the AUSF with the SUPI or anonymous SUPI and shall indicate to the AUSF to run primary authentication with a AAA Server in an external Credentials holder.